glkrlos/wowparser/README.md

     Testing:
     * Support to verify converted files.
-    * Support to parse data to ADB, DB2 and SQL file format.
     * Support to connect to a SQL Server.
 For read and write parsed files.
-    * Support to select the name and order of columns at the moment of parse files to a SQL Server.
-    * Support to connect to a SQL Server to save parsed information.

     Still in Development:
     * Creating support to predict field types in WDB files. (really hard to do that but i'm in progress)
     * Support to select name and order of columns in SQL file format.
+    * Support to select the name and order of columns at the moment of parse files to a SQL Server.

 ## WoWParser 3.0:
     * New Version 3.0 Revision 192 has been Released.